mataluni-bravetto/abe-core-body-template/TECH_DEBT_FIXES_COMPLETE.md

 **Performance**: **Significantly Improved**
 **Maintainability**: **Excellent**

-**The AI Guardians Chrome extension is now in excellent condition with all tech debt issues resolved and significant performance improvements implemented.**
+**The AiGuardian Chrome extension is now in excellent condition with all tech debt issues resolved and significant performance improvements implemented.**

 ---